Introduction To Routing Protocol

 1. Static Routing

-static routing can have a pre-defined and installed router with a single path given to the destination.
+static routing can have a pre-defined and installed router with a single path to the destination.
 This routing takes priority over routes chosen by dynamic routing protocols, and destination within routing tables is also forced.
-This is mainly suitable for medium to large-sized networks because the workload needed to run the network is large.
-Stub networks mainly use static routing protocols.
+This protocol is particularly suitable for medium to large-sized networks, as they require a large workload to run.
+Stub networks mostly use static routing protocols.

 2. Default Routing